kkots/ggxrd_hitbox_overlay_2211/README.md

 ; You can assign same key to multiple features - it will toggle/set in motion all of them simultaneously.
 ; You don't need to reload the mod when you change this file - it re-reads this settings file automatically when it changes.

-; Toggles GIF mode
+; A keyboard shortcut to toggle GIF mode.
 ; GIF mode is:
 ; 1) Background becomes black
 ; 2) Camera is centered on you
 ; 3) Opponent is invisible and invulnerable
 ; 4) Hide HUD
-gifModeToggle = F1
+gifModeToggle =

-; Only does the "background becomes black" part of the gifModeToggle.
+; A keyboard shortcut to only toggle the "background becomes black" part of the gifModeToggle.
 ; Empty by default, which means no hotkey is assigned.
 Assign your desired hotkey manually here.
 ; This option can be combined with the other "only" options, by sharing the same key binding for example gifModeToggleBackgroundOnly =

-; Only does the "Camera is centered on you" part of the gifModeToggle.
+; A keyboard shortcut to only toggle the "Camera is centered on you" part of the gifModeToggle.
 ; Empty by default, which means no hotkey is assigned.
 Assign your desired hotkey manually here.
 ; This option can be combined with the other "only" options, by sharing the same key binding for example gifModeToggleCameraCenterOnly =

-; Only does the "Opponent is invisible and invulnerable" part of the gifModeToggle.
+; A keyboard shortcut to only toggle the "Opponent is invisible and invulnerable" part of the gifModeToggle.
 ; Empty by default, which means no hotkey is assigned.
 Assign your desired hotkey manually here.
 ; This option can be combined with the other "only" options, by sharing the same key binding for example gifModeToggleHideOpponentOnly =

-; Only does the "hide hud" part of the gifModeToggle.
+; A keyboard shortcut to only toggle the "hide hud" part of the gifModeToggle.
 ; Empty by default, which means no hotkey is assigned.
 Assign your desired hotkey manually here.
 ; This option can be combined with the other "only" options, by sharing the same key binding for example gifModeToggleHudOnly =

-; Toggles No gravity mode
+; A keyboard shortcut to toggle No gravity mode
 ; No gravity mode is you can't fall basically noGravityToggle = F2

-; Freezes the game
-freezeGameToggle = F3
+; A keyboard shortcut to freeze the game freezeGameToggle = F3

-; Plays the game in slow motion.
-Specifies by how many times to slow the game down in "slowmoTimes" slowmoGameToggle = F4
+; A keyboard shortcut to play the game in slow motion.
+; Please specify by how many times to slow the game down in "slowmoTimes" slowmoGameToggle = F4

-; Only works while the game is frozen using freezeGameToggle.
-Advances the game forward one frame allowNextFrameKeyCombo = F5
+; A keyboard shortcut.
+Only works while the game is frozen using freezeGameToggle.
+; Advances the game forward one frame allowNextFrameKeyCombo = F5

+; A number.
 ; This works in conjunction with slowmoGameToggle.
 Only round numbers greater than 1 allowed.
 ; Specifies by how many times to slow the game down slowmoTimes = 3

-; A toggle button (or combination of buttons) to enable/disable the mod without having to ; load/unload it disableModToggle = F6
+; A keyboard shortcut to enable/disable the mod without having to load/unload it disableModToggle = F6

+; Specify true or false.
-; Starts the mod in a disabled state when it doesn't draw boxes or affect anything startDisabled = false
+; When true, starts the mod in a disabled state: it doesn't draw boxes or affect anything startDisabled = false

-; A toggle to enable/disable only the mod hitbox drawing feature, the GIF mode and no ; gravity, etc will keep working disableHitboxDisplayToggle = F7
+; A keyboard shortcut to enable/disable only the mod hitbox drawing feature:
+; the GIF mode and no gravity, etc will keep working disableHitboxDisplayToggle = F7

+; A keyboard shortcut.
 ; Takes a screenshot and saves it at screenshotPath path ; To take screenshots over a transparent background you need to go to the game's ; Display Settings and turn off Post-Effects, then use GIF mode (make background dark).
-; Then screenshots will film character over transparent background ; If the dontUseScreenshotTransparency setting is true, screenshot will be without ; transparency anyway screenshotBtn = F8
+; Then screenshots will film character over transparent background.
+; If the dontUseScreenshotTransparency setting is true, screenshot will be without ; transparency anyway screenshotBtn = F8

+; A path to a file or a directory.
-; setting "screenshotPath" specifies where screenshots will be saved.
+; It specifies where screenshots will be saved.
-; If you provided a file path it must be with extension, and if such name already exists a ; number will be appended to it, increasing from 1 to infinity consecutively so that it's unique.
+; If you provided a file path, it must be with .png extension, and if such name already exists, a ; number will be appended to it, increasing from 1 to infinity consecutively so that it's unique, ; so that new screenshots will never overwrite old ones.
 ; If you provided a directory path, it must already exist, and "screen.png" will be appended to ; it with an increasing number at the end in case the filename is not unique.
 ; The provided path must be without quotes.